albibos/albibos/README.md

 currently learning: HTML, CSS, JS and C#

-why learning specified languages?
+why learning specified languages? i am starting web and game-mod development

-> starting web and game-mod development
+feel free to crack and use my roblox scripts to your liking. i don't do lua anymore.